 Garran has a significant number of high performing students across classes across the school.
-One structure to support students is the Accelerated Learning Program.
-This structure primarily supports students in literacy and the humanities, and other school structures are in place to differentiate student needs in mathematics (see Learning-Enrichment)
+One structure to support students is the Accelerated Learning Program (ALP).
+This structure primarily supports students in literacy and the humanities, and other school structures are in place to differentiate student needs in mathematics via Learning Enrichment.

-The accelerated Learning Program was established in 1997 as a way of catering for the needs of gifted students.
-The ALP program is for students who have been identified through the school’s assessment procedures.
-It is a dynamic program that is continually modified to suit the needs of individual students.
+The ALP was established in 1997 as a way of catering for the needs of gifted students.
+It is for students who have been identified through the school’s assessment procedures and is a dynamic program that is continually modified to suit the needs of individual students.
 The ALP provides:

 - A differentiated curriculum which allows students to work to potential at their appropriate levels

 - Opportunities to develop special interest areas in depth through various activities

 - Independent learning on an individual basis

 - Limited repetitious work so that students begin their programs from what they know and progress from that point of learning